duthied/Free-Friendika/doc/Addons.md

 ```

 - *name* is the name of the hook and corresponds to a known Friendica JavaScript hook.
-- *callback* is a JavaScript function to execute.
+- *callback* is a JavaScript anonymous function to execute.

+More info about Javascript event listeners: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener

 #### Current JavaScript hooks